VeriVote/ViRAGe/README.md

 Make sure to install Scala on your system if ViRAGe shall compile generated source files automatically.

+### pdflatex

+The isabelle document tool requires pdflatex to be installed.
+As this tool is invoked on every proof process started by ViRAGe, make sure pdflatex is available.

+### BEAST

+The experimental SBMC integration requires the BEAST framework to be available.
+Clone the repository, check out the ```experimental``` branch and run ```mvn install```.
+If this procedure changes at some point, this README should be updated, in doubt, refer to the BEAST repository.

 ## Usage

 When launching ViRAGe, one must supply an (Extended)-Prolog file.
 An example of such a file can be found is ```../src/test/resources/framework.pl```.
 This file describes the Voting Rule Framework at its current state and is therefore the default right now (Just press 'enter' on the prompt.).
 Still, looking at it might give useful hints at the syntax ViRAGe expects for compositions and properties, which is structurally similar to Prolog.